Skip to main content

 Myth

-"Closing unused accounts helps my score"
+"Closing unused accounts improves my score"

 Frequently Asked Questions

-Everything foreigners need to know about Schufa
+Everything foreigners need to know about Schufa in Germany

 Your Data is Safe

-Credit offers are provided by partner banks.
-Our comparison service is completely free.
+CheckAlle.de is an independent comparison platform and partner of credit providers.
+Credit offers come from partner banks.
+Our comparison service is free.
 Loan inquiries are Schufa-neutral (Konditionsanfrage).